-We also plan to file additional NDAs for DAVANAT[®] in combination with other chemotherapeutics and biologics.
+We believe, based on the outcome of our clinical trials to date, that DAVANAT[®] when co-administered with 5-FU or biological drugs is superior to the current standard of care.
+We also plan to file NDAs for DAVANAT[®] in combination with other chemotherapeutics and biologics.
 Biologics are therapeutic products based on materials derived from living materials.

-According to its published guidance, the FDA initially determines whether an NDA filing is complete for purposes of allowing a review, and, if allowed, then determines whether to approve the NDA, a process that takes six or ten months.
+According to its published guidance, the FDA initially determines whether a NDA filing is complete for purposes of allowing a review, and, if allowed, then determines whether to approve the NDA, a process that takes six or ten months.
 Upon approval, an applicant may commence commercial marketing and distribution of the approved products.
 We have retained Camargo Pharmaceutical Services, LLC for regulatory support of our submission with the FDA.
 Camargo's expertise in regulatory affairs and submissions includes the preparation and submission of NDAs.

-In May 2008, we submitted a DMF for DAVANAT[®] to the FDA.
-This is an important step toward the filing of our DAVANAT[®] NDA because a DMF contains confidential detailed information in support of the NDA about facilities, processes or articles used in the chemistry, manufacturing, controls, processing, packaging, and storing or stability of drugs.
-We believe the DMF represents a significant milestone in our eventual commercialization of DAVANAT[®] because it demonstrates our ability to produce commercial quantities of pharmaceutical-grade DAVANAT[®] under cGMP standards.
+In May 2008, we submitted a Drug Master File ("DMF") for DAVANAT® to the FDA.
+This is an important step toward the filing of our DAVANAT® NDA because a DMF contains confidential detailed information in support of the NDA about facilities, processes or articles used in the chemistry, manufacturing, controls, processing, packaging, and storing or stability of drugs.
+We believe the DMF represents a significant milestone in our eventual commercialization of DAVANAT® because it demonstrates our ability to produce commercial quantities of pharmaceutical-grade DAVANAT® under current Good Manufacturing Process ("cGMP") standards.
 A DMF can be cross-referenced by potential partners to use in combination with other therapies to expedite clinical studies and submission of NDAs.

-In September 2008, we submitted a clinical and pre-clinical package to the FDA in support of our DAVANAT[®] NDA.
+In September 2008, we submitted a clinical and pre-clinical package to the FDA in support of our DAVANAT® NDA.
 The FDA reported to us in its minutes for the December 22, 2008 meeting that we will be required to conduct a Phase III trial to demonstrate superiority to the best standard of care for late stage colorectal cancer patients.
-As part of the Phase III trial, we plan to open the study to conduct a pharmacokinetic (PK) analysis of approximately 60 patients, which may allow us to file an NDA for DAVANAT[®] as an adjuvant when administered with 5-FU.
+As part of the Phase III trial, we plan to open the study to conduct a pharmacokinetic (PK) analysis of approximately 60 patients, which may allow us to file an NDA for DAVANAT® as an adjuvant when administered with 5-FU.
+The Company expects to enroll approximately 300 patients in the Phase III trial.
 Adjuvants are pharmacological or immunological agents that modify the effect of other agents, such as drugs or vaccines.
-We also plan to file a Special Protocol Assessment ("SPA"), for the Phase III trial.
-The benefit of a successful SPA is that the FDA agrees that an uncompleted Phase III trial's design, clinical endpoints and statistical analyses are acceptable for FDA approval.
-As noted above, using the 505(b)(2) NDA regulatory pathway, which allows us to rely on previous FDA findings, is important to our near-term product development strategy because it enables us to lower the clinical development costs and accelerate the approval and commercialization of DAVANAT[®].